Pennsylvania bishop punishes predecessor over clergy abuse

 - AP sources: Lawyer was told Russia had 'Trump over a barrel'

-The grand jury found that statewide, some 300 priests abused more than 1,000 children since the 1940s, and church leaders covered it up.
+The grand jury concluded that some 300 Roman Catholic priests in Pennsylvania molested more than 1,000 children in six Pennsylvania dioceses since the 1940s.
+The report accused senior church officials of orchestrating a systematic cover-up to protect the church from scandal.

+Timlin, 91, who led the Scranton diocese from 1984 to 2003, permitted abusive priests to continue in ministry — including one who later tested positive for the HIV virus — transferred them to other parishes, and ignored his own policy to report them to civil authorities, according to the grand jury.

+In a formal response to the grand jury, Timlin said he established procedures to handle clergy abuse cases but “recognizes that some of his past decisions regarding offenses were imperfect, and in hindsight regrets that his past judgments at the time caused a single day of pain to any victims.”